 - Mobile responsiveness issues

-Now, let’s talk about some of the PROVEN ways to reduce bounce rates on your website which work like a charm in 2019.
+Now, let’s talk about some of the PROVEN ways to reduce bounces on your website which work like a charm in 2023.

 1. Create Highly Engaging And Informative Content